 We all have to start somewhere.
 Fortunately, beginners are welcomed at the Mt.
 Baker Ski Area and have plenty of options for an introduction to the joys found on the slopes.
 Their Best for Beginners program is designed with the Greens in mind.
 Green=Easiest.

 Mt.
-Baker Ski Area’s Best for Beginners program is for kids ages 7+ and they “make a special effort to keep our class size small with 6-7 participants.
+Baker Ski Area’s Best for Beginners program is for kids ages 7+ and they “make a special effort to keep our class size small with 6-7 participants.”
 This means better personal attention and effective time spent learning.
-Our Best For Beginners sessions, grouped by age and ability, are for those who are new to the mountain environment or who have been a few times but would like more confidence with the basics.”
-Mt.
-Baker Ski Area.
-For a sample, watch the Mon.
-Dec.
-5th (2016) Forecast and Best for Beginner info Video.
+Our Best For Beginners sessions, grouped by age and ability, are for those who are new to the mountain environment or who have been a few times but would like more confidence with the basics.

 My 8 year old daughter had been skiing twice and had the benefit of a lesson.
 We prepared to set out on a Saturday to chase flakes and shuss the day away.
-Since she is still relatively new to the sport, we planned to take advantage of theĀ Chair #2 All Day lift ticket price of $30!Ā In case you’re wondering, Kids 6 & under are FREE and the Handle Tow is also FREE.
+Since she is still relatively new to the sport, we planned to take advantage of the Beginner Chair for the price of $31.51!
+In case you’re wondering, Kids 6 & under are FREE and the Handle Tow is also FREE.
 Check out the Mt.
 Baker Lift Ticket Prices.

 But first, you must prepare for the mountain!
 Your equipment is the key to success.
 Like your car or bicycle, regular tune-ups are important, add value to the life of your gear and also make the experience a whole lot more enjoyable.
 If you don’t have the skills or tools (yet) – take your stuff to a professional shop.
 Dig into Basecamp Bellingham/Snowsports for shops in the area that can get you set up right.